 Yes, React Native is a modern and a very young framework.
-It was released in June 2015, so it has been a tool for two years now.
-At ticketea we started a new app in September 2015, just a few months later.
+It was released in June 2015, so it's been available for two years now.
+At ticketea we started a new app in September 2015, just a few months later the first release of React Native.
 The framework was ready, but still bare bones.
-Much has changed since then and also many libraries have appeared along with the framework.
+Much has changed since then and also many libraries have appeared during these two years.

 We thought that sharing our experience with the development community was the right thing to do, since RN wasn't the happy path we thought it was because we faced some issues.
 Maybe...
 Should we have called it ‘React Naive’ back then?